drivebadger/exclude-virtual/README.md

 Clone this repository as `/opt/drivebadger/config/exclude-virtual` directory on your Drive Badger persistent partition.

-When you install this extension, you should also install [`hook-virtual`](https://github.com/drivebadger/hook-virtual) hook - otherwise you will exclude all VMware virtual drives without exfiltrating them from inside.
+When you install this extension, you should also install [`hook-virtual`](https://github.com/drivebadger/hook-virtual) hook - it dynamically applies additional exclude rules.

 ### More information